ionic-team/ionic-docs/src/pages/vue/your-first-app.md

          IonCol, IonImg } from '@ionic/vue';
 ```

-Next, add the new Ionic components we'll be using to the Default Export as well as returning the Ionicons in the `setup()` method (part of the [Composition API](https://v3.vuejs.org/api/composition-api.html#setup)):
+Next, add the new Ionic components we'll be using to the default export as well as returning the Ionicons in the `setup()` method (part of the [Composition API](https://v3.vuejs.org/api/composition-api.html#setup)):

 ```typescript
 export default  {